brollb/brollb.github.io/_posts/2015-11-14-getting-started-with-webgme-executors.md

 Before we create our own custom executor, we should probably get the tutorial (included in the WebGME) working.
 The steps to get it working are:

 ### Install basic dependencies
-The WebGME is a nodeJS app so it is best if you have npm installed on your machine.
+The WebGME is a NodeJS app so it is best if you have npm installed on your machine.
 I recommend using a version manager (such as [nvm](https://github.com/creationix/nvm)) so you can easily transition between node versions.

 Also, the WebGME is software so you should probably use version control.
 In this case, we will be using git.